footnote

 Why Unicode instead of ASCII

-ASCII footnotes like "^1" or "[1]" can cause readers to take longer and require more effort to read sentence, when they have such punctuation every few words.
+ASCII footnotes like "^1" or "[1]" can cause readers to take longer and require more effort to read the surrounding text.
 Two or three ASCII characters like that makes it harder to scan the text in contrast to if it were just prose.
+The more instances of such extra punctuation inside a sentence or paragraph, the worse the readability.

 Unicode superscripts like '¹' use less width & ink, and are thus both less distracting and easier to skim over when scanning text.